Grivel-l/2048/README.md

+# 2048
+### The multiplayer mode is not working

-# This is not finished !
+This is the classic 2048 game.